 Find a Left-Hand Oriented Holster

 Since most of these pistols are intended for concealed carry, obviously that means finding a holster.
 If you are a left-handed shooter, find a holster designed for a left-handed orientation.
-This way, you can attach it to the right side of your body while being able to cross draw using your dominant hand.
+This way, you can attach it to the right side of your body while being able to cross-draw using your dominant hand.

 Don’t Worry About Learning How to Shoot Right-Handed

 We might have said it once and we’ll say it again: don’t bother learning how to shoot with your right hand.
 If we advocated that, it would be pointless to review these left-handed pistols.
-Learning to shot with your non-dominant hand takes time, frustration, and step-by-step learning in order to get the hang of it.
+Learning to shoot with your non-dominant hand takes time, frustration, and step-by-step learning in order to get the hang of it.
 You’re better off getting one of these five pistols listed above.

 Conclusion